 Mandy Eve-Barnett is a multi-genre author writing children’s, YA and adult books.
 Every story has a basis of love, magic and mystery.
 Her passion for writing emerged later in life and she is making up for lost time.
-With seven books published since 2011 and two more launching 2019 and another two in progress, she indulges her Muse in creative as well as freelance writing.
+With seven books published since 2011 and one more launching September 2019 and another two in progress, she indulges her Muse in creative as well as freelance writing.
 Mandy regularly blogs at http://www.mandyevebarnett.com where she encourages support and networking of all writers.
 She is also prolific on social media.
 As Secretary of her local writers group and past President of the Arts & Culture Council, she lives her creative life to the fullest.

 Social media links:

 Not all books on Amazon or Smashwords so visit Dream Write Publishing. http://www.dreamwritepublishing.ca